The Family and Medical Leave Act (FMLA) and Employee Rights

 Which Employers Does the FMLA Cover?

 Your employer is covered by the FMLA if it has at least 50 employees.
-If the employer is in the private sector, it is required to employ 50 or more employees within a 75-mile radius every working day during the preceding calendar year.
+If the employer is in the private sector, it must employ 50 or more employees within a 75-mile radius every working day during the preceding calendar year.
 However, most federal employees are eligible for FMLA leave even if there are not 50 or more employees in a 75-mile radius.

 Not every employee is eligible for FMLA leave.
 You are eligible if you have worked for the covered employer for a minimum of 12 months for at least 1,250 hours during the 12 months prior to the start of your FMLA leave.
 The hours of service are hours that you actually worked, not including sick days, holidays, vacations, or other periods in which you are away from work.